|© Prashant C. Trikannad|

 “But you already do that.
 On second thought, maybe you’re right, you could freelance.
 Never mind the money.
 It’ll come eventually.
 First, get a start.
 Write in your areas of expertise, take it to the editors and see if it doesn’t lead somewhere, open a new door for you.”

 She was right.
 The internet has opened up new writing opportunities in every field.
-News websites and webzines, third-party content providers, digital media, and startups are constantly looking for content strategists and specialists to meet their competitive requirements.
-Even print media has discovered a sudden fondness for the written word.
+News websites and webzines, third-party content providers, digital media and startups are constantly looking for content strategists and specialists to meet their competitive requirements.
 As long as there was no conflict of interest with my full-time writing job, I’d nothing to lose and everything to gain.
 Everyone seemed to be moonlighting these days.

-The money from freelance work, writing or any other, may not amount to much at first but with patience and perseverance, and a little imagination, you can make a parallel career out of it; and along the way develop a new belief in yourself and discover a skill or two you never knew you had.
+The money from freelance work, writing or any other option, may not amount to much at first but with patience and perseverance, and a little imagination, you can create a parallel career; and along the way discover a skill or two you never knew you had.